List of Planetariums | | | Home | | |

 & Television Packagers, Inc. ©

 in very large block letters with a cosmic background scene perspective that makes them appear to be several building stories high.
 The opening credits set the story in 1978, and show a clever mixture of German and Russian film footage depicting the horizontal rail launch of the 'Polaris-I' spacecraft.
 It is learned on the news that evening that Commander Perry had a steering malfunction aboard the first "Polaris-1" expedition to Mars and has disappeared and communication has been lost.
-The rescue mission is set to launch at midnight and Perry's son Jimmy sneaks onboard by stowing away in a wooden shipping crate loaded onto an identical rocket rescue ship named "Polaris-II" piloted by "Professor Leon Nordheim".
+The rescue mission is set to launch at midnight and Perry's son Jimmy sneaks onboard by stowing away in a shipping crate loaded onto an identical rocket rescue ship named "Polaris-II" piloted by "Professor Leon Nordheim".
 A very unique aspect of the launch, is the fact that the Polaris spaceships in these films take-off horizontally (as opposed to vertically) from parallel rails.
-After the rescue ship blasts off for Mars, Professor Nordheim and "Smitty", the female assistant and navigator hear a strange noise and discover him asleep in the crate onboard.
-(Over the years, "Smitty's" name and unusual "hooded appearance" has inspired interesting discussion and controversy.
-Some viewers even question the fact that Smitty was of a female gender.
-Others have noted that Smitty had an "a very unusual form of dress for the times.")
+After the rescue ship "Polaris-II" blasts off for Mars, Professor Nordheim and "Smitty", the female assistant and navigator hear a strange noise and discover him asleep in the crate onboard.

 All Images and Multimedia are Courtesy of Radio